TeMFpy: a Python library for converting fermionic mean-field states into tensor networks: Gutzwiller projection

 There are many Gutzwiller projection schemes, appropriate for different parton constructions.
 As an illustration of the general principle, we implemented Gutzwiller projection for quantum spin liquids in spin-$1/2$ systems, which are often described using mean-field theories of Abrikosov fermions:

-where $\vec\sigma$ are the Pauli matrices, Greek indices (summation implied) stand for the Abrikosov-fermion species $\uparrow,\downarrow$.
+where $\vec\sigma$ are the Pauli matrices and Greek indices (summation implied) stand for the Abrikosov-fermion species $\uparrow,\downarrow$.
 The on-site Hilbert space of the Abrikosov fermions is four-dimensional, which is reduced to the spin-$1/2$ Hilbert space by imposing single occupancy on each site.
+We implement this projection scheme in \code{temfpy.gutzwiller.abrikosov()}.
+The input MPS is expected to have $2L$ spinless fermion sites: sites $2i$ and $2i+1$ represent modes $f_{i\uparrow}$ and $f_{i\downarrow}$, respectively.
+The function groups these pairs of sites, projects out the unphysical (empty/doubly occupied) sector of each on-site Hilbert space, and reinterprets the remaining two-dimensional Hilbert space as a spin-$1/2$ degree of freedom.
+Since the only conserved quantum number of the input MPS is (the parity of the) fermion number, which is fixed by the projection, the output spin MPS will not carry any symmetry quantum numbers.

 Spin liquids in Heisenberg models, however, preserve spin-rotation symmetry, which implies that the Abrikosov-fermion mean-field theories that describe them may only contain singlet hopping and pairing terms~\cite{Wen2002QuantumLiquids,Baskaran1987TheTheory,Baskaran1988GaugeSystems}.
 Similar to singlet superconductivity~\cite{Becca2017QuantumSystems}, these terms can all be treated as hopping if we perform a particle--hole transformation on one spin species:

-In terms of the $c$ operators, the valid spin Hilbert space corresponds to empty (spin down) and fully occupied (spin up) sites: this also means that the fermion occupation number can be used as a proxy for the total $S^z$ spin component, if it is conserved.
-We also note that the full gauge freedom of spin liquids is most naturally expressed in terms of mixing the $c$ particles~\cite{Affleck1988SU2Model,Wen2002QuantumLiquids}.
+In terms of the $c$ operators, the valid spin Hilbert space corresponds to empty (spin down) and fully occupied (spin up) sites. \footnote{We also note that the full gauge freedom of spin liquids is most naturally expressed in terms of mixing the $c$ particles~\cite{Affleck1988SU2Model,Wen2002QuantumLiquids}.} This Gutzwiller projection is implemented in\\ \code{temfpy.gutzwiller.abrikosov_ph()}, whose input sites are expected to correspond to the fermionic modes $c_{i\uparrow}$ and $c_{i\downarrow}$.
+Since in this convention, the fermion occupation number corresponds to magnetisation along the $\sigma^z$ axis, number-conserving (Slater-determinant) states are projected to $U(1)$ spin-preserving MPS.

-The Gutzwiller projection from the Hilbert space of $c$ fermions to that of spins is implemented in \code{temfpy.gutzwiller.abrikosov_ph()}.
-The input MPS is expected to have $2L$ spinless fermion sites: sites $2i$ and $2i+1$ represent modes $c_{i\uparrow}$ and $c_{i\downarrow}$, respectively.
-The function groups these pairs of sites, projects out the unphysical (single-occupation) sector of each on-site Hilbert space, and reinterprets the remaining two-dimensional Hilbert space as a spin-$1/2$ degree of freedom.